 Learn on Your Schedule — Whenever & Wherever You Like

 NEJM Knowledge+ Internal Medicine Board Review doesn’t just adapt to your performance — it also adapts to your lifestyle.
 Because you’ll learn by answering bite-size questions rather than large chapters and reviews, you can fit it in whenever you have even a minute or two.

-Use Internal Medicine Board Review on your iOS or Android mobile device.
+Use Internal Medicine Board Review on your mobile device.
 The app for tablets mirrors the full functionality of the desktop, while the smartphone versions contain all of the adaptive learning material, including case-based and short-format questions, images, and the Recharge feature.
 Smartphone versions of the apps do not include access to the MOC/CME Center or Practice Exams, but otherwise match the tablet and desktop versions and is optimized for the smaller screen.

 Whenever you’ve got a moment to lean back and reflect, NEJM Knowledge+ Internal Medicine Board Review is there with you — whether it’s in line at the supermarket, in the parking lot while waiting for your child’s soccer practice to let out, or during an unplanned minute between patients.

 Watch a demo for a closer look at NEJM Knowledge+ Internal Medicine Board Review.

 Learn why Internal Medicine Question Banks are so effective.